samgeles/Solar-Turbines/README.md

   ________________________
   **Challenges**
   - anonymized data makes it hard for us to conduct any product analysis
   - only given data for past 3 years
+  - data inconsistency and incompleteness; data required heavy cleaning
+  - extremely large datasets increased script execution time

   **Technology Used**
   - Python